- Free Next Day Delivery Available

 To allow you to enjoy your purchase, we sometimes have to collect and keep a small amount of data, including your name, contact details, address, email address and payment details.
 We also have to share your data with organisations when necessary, including, but not limited to, our couriers, suppliers, repair technicians, payment providers, and finance providers.
 On occasion, we may additionally be required to share your details with local councils and authorities.

 If we need your details, we promise to collect, process, store, and share your data safely and securely.
 We will also expect other businesses we work with to be just as careful with your data and not to use it for purposes you have not authorised.
 We will never hold onto your data for longer than is required and we will never sell your data to any 3rd party.

 We will use data to make your purchase quick and easy

 We will use the personal details that you share with us to let you know when online orders will be delivered, when in-store orders have arrived, for resolving issues regarding your order, for improving the processing of any servicing or warranties, for purchase preferences, for e-receipts, for audit and statistical analysis, and for other matters relating to the goods you have purchased.
-We may also ask for feedback on your purchase using our partners Feefo and Trustpilot if you have provided an email address.
+We may also ask for feedback on your purchase using our partners Feefo, Trustpilot and Survey Monkey if you have provided an email address.

 If you have agreed separately, we may use your data to tell you about events and promotions